Rethinking Cancer Prevention and Treatment

 While cutting-edge therapies and groundbreaking research dominate headlines, there exists an often-overlooked frontier in the realm of cancer treatment - the untapped potential of existing drugs which could be re-purposed.

-The financial and research models currently in place often prioritize the creation of novel patentented drugs, overlooking the possibilities hidden within compounds that are cheap, have already been proven safe for human use, and in many cases hinted at enormous promise against cancer.
+The financial and research models currently in place often prioritize the creation of novel patented drugs, overlooking the possibilities hidden within compounds that are cheap, have already been proven safe for human use, and in many cases hinted at enormous promise against cancer.

 There are many promising examples, from every day medications familiar to everyone, to more obscure examples :

-Dervived from Willow bark, the now common-place asprin was originally a pain relief but has since been found to have anti-inflamatory, cardio-protective and more recently cancer prevention and treatment potential.
+Derived from Willow bark, the now common-place asprin was originally a pain relief but has since been found to have anti-inflamatory, cardio-protective and more recently cancer prevention and treatment potential.
 It has proven to be a multi-faceted and safe drug in humans.

-In 2021 a meta analysis of current data showed that there was a 20% reduction in cancer mortality in groups that took asprin highlighting that it should be considered as part of cancer treatment pathways.
+In 2021 a meta analysis of current data showed that there was a 20% reduction in cancer mortality in groups that took aspirin highlighting that it should be considered as part of cancer treatment pathways.

 Ivermectin